Loudr/asana-hub/README.md

 (see how this changed in the history of [77d58c0777045fc82b85e6f94a39db4ea3116b62](https://github.com/Loudr/asana-hub/commit/77d58c0777045fc82b85e6f94a39db4ea3116b62))

 `asana-hub sync` updates the asana task status when the issue changes status (open->closed).

+#### What about issues I create on github.com?

+Creating an issue on github without using `asana-hub` is expected behavior.
+Any `#ASANATASKS` named in the body of the issue in the format of `#2394233842334` are automatically connected.

+Connecting your issues and asana tasks is as simple as including all asana task IDs on the issue body.

 ### Creating a new pull request & task